hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

    <p float="left">
    <img src="../../../images/tone/memorial0071.jpg" alt="Short exposure photograph"  width="45%"/>&nbsp;<img src="../../../images/tone/memorial0062.jpg" alt="Long exposure photograph" width="45%"/>
 </p>
-  <figcaption align="center"><i><a href="https://www.pauldebevec.com/Research/HDR/">Photographs by Paul Debevec, c.
+  <figcaption align="center"><i><a href="https://www.pauldebevec.com/Research/HDR/">Photographs by Paul Debevec, Nov.
 1996</a></i></figcaption>
 </figure>
 </center>
-For the image on the right, the photographer kept the shutter open more than five times longer for the left image than for the right image.
+For the image on the right, the photographer kept the shutter open more than five hundred times longer for the left image than for the right image.
 So five times as much light hit the film on the right.
-And still, notice how the none of the details in the stained glass are visible on the right.
-This is because the light coming through the windows was roughly 24,000 times brighter than the light coming off the other surfaces.
+And still, notice how none of the details in the stained glass are visible on the right.
+This is because the light coming through the windows was roughly 24,000 times brighter than the light reflecting off the other surfaces.
 Camera film cannot record such a broad range of light intensities, so underexposed regions of the film became black, and overexposed regions became white.

 We don't normally see the world this way.
 Our eyes [adapt to extreme ranges of sunlight using several mechanisms](https://en.wikipedia.org/wiki/Adaptation_(eye)), including dilating our pupils when it's darker out, as well as sophisticated image processing that happens in the brain (such as a process called [contrast adaptation](https://medicine.yale.edu/lab/mccormick/seminars/contrast/)).